When does a physical system compute?

 With appropriate markings on the dial, it is easy for the user to set up an initial physical situation that is represented as the desired number.
 In contrast, an example of a representation that is extremely difficult to `effectively reverse' is given by the old-fashioned computers that used punch-cards.
 A pattern of holes on a card determined the input (and indeed the program).
-Knowing exactly which holes to punch where (\ie the exact physical state $P$ to produce) such that it had the desired abstract representation (such as `01') was considered extremely tedious and error-prone, requiring a great deal of skill and experience.
+Knowing exactly which holes to punch where (\ie the exact physical state $\p$ to produce) such that it had the desired abstract representation (such as `01') was considered extremely tedious and error-prone, requiring a great deal of skill and experience.
 In more recent times, anyone who has struggled to push the right buttons on their smartphone to do the simplest task has experienced a representation relation that was difficult to reverse, giving a difficult-to-use encoding relation.
-Making $R_M(T)$ sufficiently easy and intuitive to in-effect reverse is a core component of designing and building a physical computing device.
+Making $\RT$ sufficiently easy and intuitive to in-effect reverse is a core component of designing and building a physical computing device.